Marco Gonzales: Pittsburgh Pirates

 On December 3, 2023, the Mariners traded Gonzales, Jarred Kelenic, and Evan White to the Atlanta Braves for Jackson Kowar and Cole Phillips.
 Two days later, the Braves traded him to the Pittsburgh Pirates with cash considerations in exchange for a player to be named later.
-Gonzales began the 2024 season in Pittsburgh's rotation, making 3 starts and posting a 2.65 ERA with 11 strikeouts across 17 innings pitched.
+Gonzales began the 2024 season in Pittsburgh's rotation, making three starts and posting a 2.65 ERA with 11 strikeouts across 17 innings pitched.
 He was placed on the injured list with a left forearm muscle strain on April 14, 2024, and was transferred to the 60-day injured list on June 3.
 Gonzales was activated from the injured list on July 12.
 He returned to the 60-day injured list with a forearm strain on August 12, ending his season.
-In 7 total appearances on the season for Pittsburgh, Gonzales logged a 1–1 record and 4.54 ERA with 23 strikeouts over 33 2/3 innings pitched.
+In seven appearances on the season for Pittsburgh, Gonzales logged a 1–1 record and 4.54 ERA with 23 strikeouts over 33 2/3 innings pitched.
 On August 28, it was announced that Gonzales would undergo flexor surgery to address the injury.
-On November 4, the Pirates declined his option for 2025 making him a free agent.
+On November 4, the Pirates declined his option for 2025, making him a free agent.